DEV-learn-co-students/arrays-loops-in-js-v-000/README.md

 while (condition){statement}
 ```
 *  Make an array "fish" with three elements: "Snapper", "Tuna", and "Salmon".
-*  Set a var "i" to 0 (you will use this to increment the index of each element)
+*  Set a var "i" to 0 (you will use this to increment the index of each element).
 *  Make a while loop that will add each element in "fish" as list items to the element with the id "print".

 ###7. jQuery: